 For macOS devices, you can choose whether to:

-• Report potentially unwanted programs (PUPs)
+• Report potentially unwanted programs (PUPs): Checks for and notifies about potentially unwanted programs.

 Web Scanning